Jobs after MBA Finance

 10. Risk Management

 Managing the risks to the organization is a crucial part of a business.
-Risk managers are responsible for reviewing and accessing the risk management policies and protocols.
+Risk managers are responsible for reviewing and assessing the risk management policies and protocols.
 They recommend corrective measures and implement modifications and improvements to ensure risk minimization.

 Skills Required:

-• Analytical and problem-solving skills
+• Analytical and problem-solving skills.

-• Excellent knowledge of financial regulations
+• Excellent knowledge of financial regulations.

-• Ability to quantify risks
+• Ability to quantify risks.

-• Strategic thinking
+• Strategic thinking.

 Average Salary: INR 13 LPA.

-Top Recruiters for MBA in Finance
+Top Recruiters for Jobs after MBA Finance

 1. Goldman Sachs